TerrenceTakunda/TelMarket/README.md

  */

-##@Depracates.
+##@Depracated.
 This repo is being discontinued.
 Please see inteliMarket
 =============================

 ```